moemursi/components-actions-and-stores-lab-cb-gh-000/README.md

-# Components, Actions, and Stores
+#jj Components, Actions, and Stores

 ## Overview
 In this codealong we will build out a simple band listing application, which will demonstrate user interaction with flux.